-6.4 Corrective Action and AIM Documentation
+6.4 Corrective Actions and AIM Documentation

 Upon discovery, conditions requiring corrective action are documented by the DEP or EPC-CP on a Routine Facility Inspection Form and/or entered into the CAR database.
 The action will be kept open in the database until the issue has been resolved.
-Documentation of maintenance and repairs of SCMs are kept in Attachment 10 of this SWPPP.
+Documentation of maintenance and repairs of stormwater control measures (BMPs) will be kept in Attachment 10 of this SWPPP.
 Where corrective actions result in changes to procedures or controls documented in this SWPPP, modifications to the SWPPP are made accordingly within 14 calendar days of completing the corrective action(s).
 LANL procedure EPC-CP-QP-022, MSGP Corrective Actions can be found in Attachment 17.